circleci/circleci-docs/jekyll/_docs/build-image-trusty.md

 The default image is Ubuntu 14.04 (Trusty), but you can always change the image directly by going to 'Project Settings' -> 'Build Environment'.

-Please note that you need to trigger a build by pushing commits to GitHub or Bitbucket (instead of rebuilding) to apply the new setting.
+To apply the new setting, you will need to trigger a build by pushing commits to GitHub or Bitbucket (instead of rebuilding).

 ## Base